liulei1260/A-DL-based-Sentiment-Analysis-Approach-for-online-producting-ranking-with-PLTSs/README.md

 We also implemented some machine learning based-models as a comparison: XGBoost, SVM, KNN, Naive Bayes.

 # Dataset in experiments
-The dataset we used in our experiments can be reviewed and downloaed from https://www.dropbox.com/sh/z0uajpyshew2owg/AAAb6B8D0FyM7I3K_i70LmY4a?dl=0, the origional data is derived from https://nijianmo.github.io/amazon/index.html
+The dataset we used in our experiments can be reviewed and downloaed from https://www.dropbox.com/sh/z0uajpyshew2owg/AAAb6B8D0FyM7I3K_i70LmY4a?dl=0

+The origional data is derived from https://nijianmo.github.io/amazon/index.html

 # How to use
 1. Modify the data path and parameter settings as needed